railsuser2014/openobject-doc-book-en/3/3_7/index.rst

 	  module.

 One of the great advantages of integrating accounts with all of the other modules is in avoiding the double entry of data into accounting documents.
-So in Open ERP an Order automatically generates an Invoice, and the Invoice automatically generates the accounting entries.
+So in OpenERP an Order automatically generates an Invoice, and the Invoice automatically generates the accounting entries.
 These in turn generate tax submissions, customer reminders, and so on.
 Such strong integration enables you to: